google/wuffs/doc/glossary.md

 #### Effect

-An extension of the type system, applied to functions.
-Wuffs has three effect
+An extension of the type system, such as purity (freedom from side effects), applied to functions.
+See the [effects](/doc/note/effects.md) note for more details.
-categories: pure, impure and coroutine.
-Pure means that the function has no side effects - it does not change any observable state.
-The other two categories may have side effects, with [coroutines](/doc/note/coroutines.md) also being able to suspend and resume.

-Impure functions are marked with a `!` at their definition and at call sites.
-Coroutines are similarly marked, with a `?`.
-Pure functions have no mark.

 #### Fact